Explore Ways to Restore

 Even a mini break can have a big impact on your well-being.
-Consider this your permission slip to take a day off for rest and restoration.
+Consider this your permission slip to make time for rest and restoration.

 Each of us has different ways of feeling rested and restored.
-McWell is offering a variety of activities throughout the day on April 21 (and beyond) to support your well-being.
-We invite you to explore ways to restore by checking out the events and resources below.
+We invite you to explore ways to restore by checking out the activities and resources below.
 Need help thinking through how to integrate rest and restoration into your daily lives?
 Check this out: "Take a Break: A Guide to Creating a Restorative Routine."

 Data collected from Notre Dame students shows that going to bed earlier, sleeping in, and taking naps are the way many build rest into their lives.
 We know that sleep is foundational to our well-being, and can reduce anxiety and support learning and problem solving.
 Sleep deprivation (of even just a few hours!) can impact our ability to connect with and relate to others, and can lead to a cycle of loneliness and isolation.
 Here are some resources to support you in sleeping well - and enough! - today and every day.